MasayukiNagai/Kinetics-Games/README.md

 ## Rules
 ![alt text](https://github.com/MasayukiNagai/Kinetics-Games/blob/master/images/kingames.png)
-* Insted of using actual molecules, we assume a container which contains equal-sized balls, A and B, and stores information as colors
+* Instead of using actual molecules, we assume a container which contains equal-sized balls, A and B, and stores information as colors
 * We put our hand into the container and draw ball(s) blindly and successively.
 Every selected ball is identified visuallyas an A-ball or a B-ball
 * When a reaction happens, a drawn ball is replaced by ball of the opposite color taken from stock